Bassist • Educator • Arranger/Composer • Songwriter

 2025

-"Ditching the Amp: How to Get a Big Acoustic Sound on Double Bass" - International Society of Bassists Convention (Tallahassee, FL)
+"Ditching the Amp: Ways to Develop a Resonant Acoustic Sound on Double Bass" - International Society of Bassists Convention (Tallahassee, FL)

 2024